Animals at The Walled Garden Moreton

 Ferrets

-Tornado, Hurricane, Rain, Mist, Snowy and Sunny are our 1-year-old babies.
+Lightning and Thunder are the mums of the group, while Tornado, Hurricane, Rain, Mist, Snowy and Sunny are our 2-year olds.
 Most of the group have been bred on-site here in Moreton!

 You’ll often see them munching away on their ferret biscuits or maybe some meat as a treat.